Acrylic vs. Glass: Which is Better?

 Also, acrylic scratches very easily.
 Even if you accidentally clean it with paper towels, that can permanently damage acrylic.
 Glass on the other hand, is relatively scratch resistant.

 Over time, acrylic will yellow.
-With a film or coating, acrylic can be UV protectant, at a cost.
-Glass is naturally UV protectant making it a great product to protect furniture as a glass tabletop, art work in frames, or when used as architectural decorative glass, perfect for protecting entire spaces.
+With a film or coating, acrylic can be UVB protectant, at a cost.
+Glass is naturally UVB protectant making it a great product to protect furniture as a glass tabletop, art work in frames, or when used as architectural decorative glass, perfect for protecting entire spaces.
 Note that glass is NOT UVA resistant without a film or coating, so you can still get skin damage.

 Acrylic is porous whereas glass is anti-microbial.
 A lot of healthcare providers and hospitals choose glass over anything simply for this reason.
 It can be sterilized very easily and because of its tempered design, holds up in very demanding spaces.